rohni/fe-lemonpi-react/README.md

 I ran out of time.
 Normally, I would test all the data munging, and components where needed. i.e. loading state, error state for the table etc.

-## Still working on sorting

-I have the arrows and styles and the headers are not jumping around too much (well, actually yes, too much, but it is better than it was).

-Currently what is done is implemented on the `feature/sorting` branch.

 ## Available Scripts